 I loved so many things about the Evenflo Platinum LiteMax 35: the easy to use, convenient seat belt lockoff, the soft, not-too-bulky padding on the harness and buckle, and it fits both very small and larger children quite well.

 The recline level indicator is really easy to read, but some caregivers may have an issue getting the correct recline for babies over 20 pounds.
 Since most babies outgrow their rear facing only car seats by height before weight, this may not be an issue for some families.

 The recline adjustment knob on the base is a little different than many other rear facing only car seats, so caregivers who are used to other brands may have a small learning curve with this feature.

 The harness size adjustment options are similar to ones we’ve seen on the GB Asana.
 This type of adjustment offers a good harness fit for children ranging in size from tiny preemies all the way to smaller toddlers wide range of children but they’re different than most other rear facing only seats on the market.
 Using these adjustments will require close attention to the manual.
 This is true of any child restraint, but could be especially critical for this one.

-The handle requirement in the US for the handle to be in position three, combined with the required 1.5″ between it and a front seat when installed behind a front seat, may be an issue in some smaller than average cars.
+The required 1.5″ between it and a front seat when installed behind a front seat, may be an issue in some smaller than average cars.

 Parents and caregivers will appreciate the many premium options the Platinum LiteMax 35.
 From the extended canopy and soft harness pads to the handy buckle pockets, with the Outlast fabric and supportive insert, there are nice little perks from top to bottom.
 The base is one of the easiest I’ve used, making it clear that the LiteMax 35 a well-designed seat that will fit a wide range of Littles.